BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 >Photo cameras do not communicate!

 This does not mean that generative AI can not act as a mere tool in the process of, for example, the production of images.
-The more predictability the more tool-like generative AI are and the communicative they become.
+The more predictability the more tool-like generative AI are and the less communicative they become.
 There outputs by themselves become less interesting but at the same time, they are more useful to realize a specific vision of the user or artist.

 As Esposito noted: Viewed through the lens of Luhmann's social system theory, the development of compelling communication partners presents a unique dilemma: